-1) There is not a textbook for this course.
-Instead, students will read book chapters and case file readings assigned by the instructor.
-These readings are listed in the Lecture Topics section of this syllabus.
-All readings will be uploaded to the course Moodle site in .pdf format for download.
+2) Several topics and class meetings for this course will require book chapters and case file readings not found in the textbook.
+These readings are listed in the Lecture Topics section of this syllabus, and will be uploaded to the course Moodle site in .pdf format for download.
+It is the student's responsibility to access and read the appropriate materials for the assigned class period.
 If the documents are unavailable or cannot be accessed for any reason, inform the instructor so that technical issues can be corrected/modified.

-2) Students will also be required to read select news articles provided by the instructor for in-class quizzes.
+3) Students will also be required to read select news articles provided by the instructor for in-class quizzes.
 See 'Graded Items' → 'Quizzes' below for more information.